AdrianArtacho/tesser_video/README.md

 ### Looping

-`loop 500` loop from the current frame500 ms
+`loop 500` loop from the current frame 500 ms

 `loop beginning` set the current frame as the beginning of the loop